sara-guevara/bulls_assignment/README.md

 I assume I didn't set the root directory properly but I am not sure how I should have done it.

-There is a root directly on teh main folder and everything in here has been attached and updated and pushed through to github.
+There is a root directly on the main folder and everything in here has been attached and updated and pushed through to github.